manuelgug/TESFaC/README.md

 ## Citations

-If you use this pipeline, please cite the TESFaC repository.
+If you use this pipeline, please cite the TES-FC repository.

 ## License